Even-cycle decompositions of graphs with no odd-$K_4$-minor: Proof of Theorem

 By Lemma~\ref{bermudaconnected}, $(G, \Sigma)$ is almost $3$-connected, and hence $(G', \Sigma')$ is $3$-connected.
-Note that the degree-$2$ vertices of each albatross are not adjacent in $G$, since $(G, \Sigma)$ is almost $3$-connected.
-Thus by Lemma~\ref{del2-cycle}, $(G', \Sigma')$ does not contain any parallel edges of the same sign.
-Therefore, (3) is impossible.
+Let $x,y,z$ be the vertices of an arbitrary albatross $A$ in $(G, \Sigma)$, where $\deg_A(y)=4$.
+Note that $x$ and $z$ are not adjacent in $G$ since $(G, \Sigma)$ is almost $3$-connected.
+Therefore, since $(G, \Sigma)$ does not contain any parallel edges of the same sign, $(G', \Sigma')$ also does not contain any parallel edges of the same sign.
+It follows that (3) is impossible.